 Graduate students at UNC are working on exciting food-related research across campus, including programs such as the Folklore MA and doctoral work in Southern Studies and American Indian Studies in the Department of American Studies, and UNC’s Center for Health Promotion and Disease Prevention in the Gillings School of Public Health.

-UNC’s Department of Anthropology has a new concentration in Food, Environment, and Sustainability beginning 2016.
+Also available is a concentration in Food, Environment, and Sustainability via UNC’s Department of Anthropology.
 The concentration encompasses undergraduate courses and public programming that focus on the past, find lessons in the present, and look to the future to fully understand the human experience to eat, adapt, and evolve in a constantly changing world.